RushitaThakkar/left-hand-push-up-rep-counter/README.md

 Tensorflow JS PoseNet module is used for calculating the landmarks Then use the angle between left shoulder, elbow and wrist to count the number of push ups

-Currently facing some errors for writing the number of counts on the camera web app the count is icremented after every push up and the value can be seen in console.log.
+Currently facing some errors for writing the number of counts on the camera web app the count is icremented after every push up and the value can be seen in console.log shown in the demo in the document